mattgallagher/CwlSignal/README.md

 2. click on the target to whih you want to add this module
 3. select the "Build Phases" tab
 4. if you don't already have a "Copy File" build phase with a "Destination: Frameworks", add one using the "+" button in the top left of the tab
-5. click the "+" within the "Copy File (Frameworks)" phase and from the list that appears, select the "CwlSignal.framework" (if there are multiple frameworks with the same name, look for the one that appears *above* the corresponding macOS or iOS CwlSignal testing target).
+5. click the "+" within the "Copy File (Frameworks)" phase and from the list that appears, select the "CwlSignal.framework".
+There will probably be two frameworks with the same name – macOS and iOS versions – so look for the CwlSignal.framework that appears immediately *above* the corresponding macOS or iOS CwlSignal testing target and the CwlUtils.framework that appears immediately above that.

 #### Swift Package Manager related problems and errors

 When building using this approach, the "FetchDependencies" target will use the Swift Package Manager to download the "CwlUtils" project from github.
 The checkout is placed in the "Build intermediates" directory for your project.
-Normally, you can ignore its existence but if you get any errors from the "FetchDependencies" target, you might need to clean the build folder (Hold "Option" key while selecting "Product" &rarr; "Clean Build Folder..." from the Xcode menubar).
-In some rare cases when switching between Xcode 8 and Xcode 9, you might need to delete the Package.pins file in the CwlSignal directory.
+Normally, you can ignore its existence but if you get any errors from the "FetchDependencies" target, you might need to take some appropriate steps.

 In particular, when jumping around between Swift versions or checking out different repository versions, you may see: